shahbaz-kamal/batch-5-assignment-1/readme.md

 ```
 ## 3. Extending Union Types

 Interfaces support implementing and extending union types.
-On the other hand, type does not support implementing or extending union types.
+On the other hand, type does not support implementing or extending union types directly.

 **Key Differences:**